mushcatshiro/CS-basics/Software Engineering/aws/network.md

 - value
 - routing policy i.e. how R53 respond to queries
 - TTL (record cached at DNS resolvers)
-  - mandatory except for alias records
+  - mandatory except for alias records which is set by AWS R53

 ### CNAME and Alias